analogdevicesinc/ai8x-training/README.md

     (ai8x-training) $ pip3 install -e distiller

-On macOS, comment out the following line in `distiller/distiller/apputils/execution_env.py`:

-    # logger.debug("Number of CPUs: %d", len(os.sched_getaffinity(0)))

-(macOS) Add to `~/.matplotlib/matplotrc`:
+On macOS, add to `~/.matplotlib/matplotrc`:

     backend: TkAgg

 #### Synthesis Project

 For `ai8x-synthesis`, some of the installation steps can be simplified.
-Specifically, TorchVision, TensorFlow, and SciPy are not needed, CUDA is unnecessary, and Distiller will automatically be installed from the `ai8x-training` project.
+Specifically, CUDA is is unnecessary, and Distiller will automatically be installed from the `ai8x-training` project.

 Start by creating a second virtual environment: